cohure/CHR2021-website/content/cfp.md

 addition to the conference paper, they are welcome to submit a data paper describing their dataset in the [Special Collection on Computational Humanities Data](https://discourse.computational-humanities-research.org/t/cfp-computational-humanities-research-data-journal-of-open-humanities-data/706) of the [Journal of OpenHumanities Data](https://openhumanitiesdata.metajnl.com/), which accepts submissions on a rolling basis.

+### Instructions for paper anonymisation

+Any information which might help identify authors should be anonymized.
+To this end, please:

+1. do not include authors' names and affiliations;
+2. use placeholders for code and data repositories, e.g. https://anonymous.4open.science/, https://zenodo.org/record/xxxxx;
+3. do not mention self-references in a way that can reveal the author's identity, e.g. do not use "We previously demonstrated (Smith, 2002)" but "Smith (2022) previously demonstrated";
+4. leave acknowledgements blank.

+### Anonymity period

+The anonymity period runs until the notification of acceptance (3.09).
+Preprints can be published after this date.